resthub/resthub.org/tutorial/backbone.rst

     attach task to window with ``window.task = new Task(...)``

 5. **Try to access to title and description.
-Is task.title working ?**
+Is task.title working?**

     task.title does not work.